STAT 1100Q: Elementary Concepts of Statistics

-The certification requirement for instructors wishing to teach UConn ECE statistics courses is a Master’s of Science degree in Statistics, or a Master’s in a related area with appropriate level undergraduate statistics background and/or undergraduate or graduate courses at least two levels above Statistics 1100QC.
+The preferred requirement for instructors wishing to teach UConn ECE statistics courses is a Master’s of Science degree in Statistics, or a Master’s in a related area with appropriate level undergraduate statistics background and/or undergraduate or graduate courses at least two levels above Statistics 1100QC.
 A candidate with a Master’s in Education and an appropriate statistics background may be considered.
-Reasonable courses at the undergraduate level in applied statistics are STAT 2215Q or STAT 3115Q, or equivalent.
+Reasonable courses at the undergraduate level in applied statistics are UConn’s STAT 2215Q or STAT 3115Q, or equivalent.
 Reasonable courses at the undergraduate level in statistical methods are STAT 3025Q or STAT 3375Q or STAT 3445, or equivalent.
 A grade of B or better in these courses will be required.
-UConn’s course catalog for statistics can be found online at UConn Catalog for comparison.
+UConn’s course catalog for statistics can be found online at catalog.uconn.edu/stat/ for comparison.

 **Applicants must provide a detailed list and course descriptions of their completed statistics coursework for review.
 This list of courses should identify the equivalence to the UConn courses mentioned above.